Skip to main content

 Character and Governance

 Cyrus exemplified the righteous and just ruler described in Surah Al-Kahf.
-He freed enslaved peoples, including the Jews from Babylonian captivity, and respected local customs and religions.
+He freed enslaved peoples, including the Jews (not israeli) from Babylonian captivity, and respected local customs and religions.
 His Cyrus Cylinder inscription demonstrates unprecedented religious tolerance and has been called an early declaration of human rights.
 In contrast, Alexander's reign was marked by military brutality, mass executions (Tyre, Gaza, Thebes), and the imposition of Hellenistic culture.
 These characteristics are incompatible with the Quranic portrayal of Dhul-Qarnayn.

 03